joefitzgerald/packer-windows/README.md

 ### Contributing

 Pull requests welcomed.
-I plan to include other variants of Windows 2008 R2 and Windows 2012 next.
+Please ensure you create your edits in a branch off of the `develop` branch, not the `master` branch.